roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

 Method ``register_view`` is called by the framework to to connect signals and initialize the |gui| side that depends on the application logic.
-In the example, signal ``"destroy"`` of the main window is connected to ``Gtk.main_quit`` to close the application when the user closes the window.
-Notice here the use of member ``self.view`` and how a class ``View`` can be used as a map to retrieve widgets from their names.

-Also, the text label is initialized to the initial value of the counter.
+In the example, the text label is initialized to the initial value of the counter.

-Method ``on_button_clicked`` is called as a callback every time the user clicks the button.
+Method ``on_button_clicked`` is called when the user clicks the button.
 The corresponding signal is automatically connected to this method when class ``MyView`` registers itself within the controller.

 A ``gtkmvc3.Controller`` is also a ``gtkmvc3.Observer``, and decorator `@Controller.observe` makes method ``counter_change`` being called